-Mary McKenna MBE, a London based technology entrepreneur & angel investor, and co-founder of the online learning company, Learning Pool.
-Chair of Northern Ireland’s Digital Circle between 2010 & 2015, she is also an Entrepreneur in Residence at the NI Science Park in Belfast & has recently joined the Digital Catapult as part of the Catapult Advisory Network (CAN).
+Mary McKenna MBE, a London based technology entrepreneur and angel investor, and co-founder of the online learning company, Learning Pool.
+Chair of Northern Ireland’s Digital Circle between 2010 and 2015, she is also an Entrepreneur in Residence at the NI Science Park in Belfast and has recently joined the Digital Catapult as part of the Catapult Advisory Network (CAN).

 Christine Peacock, Assistant Director for Corporate ICT at the London Borough of Hackney, who has been involved in council ICT initiates and roles since the late 1970s, including at Camden and Southwark.
 Christine Peacock is also a key member of Socitm’s Research Steering Group.

 Speaking at the beginning of her Socitm presidency in April this year, Nadira Hussain said that promoting women within the sector is vital to the future of our profession and will benefit everyone.
 Ahead of the Women in IT launch she said:

 ‘Socitm is a great platform for creating a network through which the interests and visibility of women can be advanced in both public and private sectors.
 Events like this will start improving the visibility of women both within the Society and more widely and to provide support and encouragement for them to progress their careers.
 Their visible success will encourage more young women to considering IT/digital as a good career choice and make the movement self-sustaining.
 I am very grateful to Canon for its support at the very start of this venture.’